tqian1/SentryBrowserDefense/SentryApp/README.md

 # sentry-app

+This is a fullstack application for our capstone, it is able to parse heap snapshots via web requests and present them for viewing via an API as well as a front end browser.

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.3.
+It was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.3.

 ## Getting Started